Orchestra and Chorus Music Staff

 She has a Doctorate in Orchestral Conducting from the University of Houston Moores School of Music.
 Her dissertation, entitled “Generic Integration and Its Expressive Potential in the Music of Kurt Weill and Richard Rodgers,” uses semiotic and genre theory to illuminate the similarities between opera and musical theatre in the 1940s and 1950s.
 Dominique currently lectures at the Women’s Institute of Houston.

-Dominique is the lead artist facilitator for Artist INC, Houston, where she helps to train artists in entrepreneur skills such as web design, social media, grant writing, and strategic planning.
-Dominique’s YouTube channel focuses on bringing her joy about classical music to listeners everywhere.
+Dominique is the lead artist facilitator for Artist INC, Houston, where she helps to train artists in entrepreneurial skills such as web design, social media, grant writing, and strategic planning.
+Dominique’s YouTube channel focuses on sharing her passion for classical music with listeners everywhere.
 Check out her videos about Music History, Music Theory, and Pop Music.

-Her upcoming engagements can be found on www.dominiqueroyem.com, or on Twitter, Instagram, Facebook, TikTok, and YouTube @dominiqueroyem.
+Her upcoming engagements can be found on www.dominiqueroyem.com, or on Bluesky, Instagram, Facebook, TikTok, and YouTube @dominiqueroyem.

 RAY RHOADS, Chorus Director